ferreum/distanceutils/doc/OBJECT_SUPPORT.rst

 Object support
 **************

-*Note: This list is incomplete.
-For a complete list, see the modules* levelobjects_ *and* levelfragments_ *and the objects listed in the* `distance module`_
+Note: This list is incomplete.
+For a complete list, see the modules distance.levelobjects_ and distance.levelfragments_ and the objects listed in the `distance module`_.

-.. _levelobjects: ./../distance/levelobjects.py
+.. _distance.levelobjects: ./../distance/levelobjects.py
-.. _levelfragments: ./../distance/levelfragments.py
+.. _distance.levelfragments: ./../distance/levelfragments.py
 .. _`distance module`: ./../distance/__init__.py

 Top-level objects